Anyolite/anyolite/README.md

 * [ ] Discard postinstall option in favor of more sophisticated build script
 * [ ] Simplify building with custom options
 * [ ] Set optional arguments being keywords for method as default
+* [ ] Add option for using either dynamic or static linking

 #### Usability